heremaps/xyz-documentation/docs/api/devguide/spatialsearch.md

 ### Referencing an existing Geometry for a Spatial Search

 Another way to provide a search Geometry is to read it from a existing Feature, which is stored in a Data Hub Space that you have access to.
-This is recommended if your search Geometry is a really complex one, or if you want to store frequently used Geometries for spatial searches.
+This is recommended if your search Geometry is very complex, or if you want to store frequently used Geometries for spatial searches.

 ### Extend Spatial Search